 Working under the moniker of GarçonJon, award-winning photographer Jonathan Daniel Pryce has built an extensive portfolio that goes way beyond fashion, documenting his subjects’ individuality in an authentic and inspiring way.
 Jonathan’s books and prints include an assemblage of bearded males in London and a showcase of masculine dressing in capital cities around the world, each image telling a story that is honest, raw and captivating.

-Garçonjon is one of several creatives we have joined forces with to celebrate our 225th anniversary this year.
+GarçonJon is one of several creatives we have joined forces with to celebrate our 225th anniversary this year.
 We reached out to individuals and brands who share our passion for quality craftsmanship, heritage, innovation and community - artists and makers whose values reflect our own – and collaborated on projects to coincide with our brand’s milestone birthday.
-We asked Jonathan to photograph a series of artists across the globe wearing and experiencing Johnstons of Elgin’s Cashmere designs and chatted to him about his own sartorial and lifestyle secrets.
+We asked Jonathan to photograph a series of artists across the globe wearing and experiencing Johnstons of Elgin’s Cashmere designs and chatted to him and his subjects about their sartorial and lifestyle secrets.